Employees working from home

 Managing employees working from home: seven top tips

 Allowing staff to work from home on either a full or part-time basis can bring a range of business benefits, including greater staff motivation and increased productivity.

 The following top tips highlight key issues you should be aware of if you are considering home working as a possibility for your business.

-3. Provide appropriate equipment: As an employer, you're likely to be responsible for providing, installing and maintaining all equipment unless the employee uses their own.
-Equipment you need to provide may include a desk and chair, PC or laptop and printer.
+As an employer, you're likely to be responsible for providing, installing, and maintaining all equipment unless the employee uses their own.
+Equipment you need to provide may include a desk and chair, PC or laptop, and printer.
 See providing equipment for employees who work at home.

-7. Consider information security: You should ensure that employees adhere to data protection principles.
-For example, data security could be compromised if employees working from home use their work computer for personal purposes.
+You should ensure that employees adhere to data protection principles.
+For example, data security could be compromised if employees working from home use their work computers for personal purposes.
 You should make clear that the computer you provide is for business use only.
-You should also install anti-virus and firewall software, use passwords to control access to your network and ensure workers have read your IT policies.
+You should also install anti-virus and firewall software, use passwords to control access to your network, and ensure workers have read your IT policies.
 See how technology can facilitate working from home.